Abrupt transitions in the optimization of diffusion with distributed resetting: First-order transitions in the optimal resetting rate

 The optimal rate obtained from numerical minimization is shown in Fig. \ref{fig:jumps_r_T}b.
 Again, the equivalent minima corresponding to Fig. \ref{fig:mfpt_gauss_expo}e are highlighted by labels 1 and 2.
-Although $r^*\to 0$ when $\mu\to\infty$ as in the TGD case, Fig. \ref{fig:jumps_r_T}b and its inset show that $r^*$ is not always monotonously decreasing.
+Although $r^*\to 0$ when $\mu\to\infty$, Fig. \ref{fig:jumps_r_T}b and its inset show that $r^*$ is not always monotonously decreasing, unlike the TGD case.
 At large enough $\sigma$, the optimal rate can increase with $\mu$ in a certain intermediate interval, before the abrupt jump from $r_1^*$ to $r_2^*$.